grafana/pyroscope/docs/sources/operators-guide/mimir-runbooks/_index.md

 How it **works**:

 - The rollout-operator coordinates the rollout of pods between different StatefulSets within a specific namespace and is used to manage multi-zone deployments
-- The rollout-operator is deployed in namespaces where some Mimir components (e.g. ingesters) are deployed in multi-zone
+- The rollout-operator is deployed in namespaces where some Fire components (e.g. ingesters) are deployed in multi-zone
 - The rollout-operator reconciles as soon as there's any change in observed Kubernetes resources or every 5m at most

 How to **investigate**: